OMaraLab/MD_run_scripts/Template-systems/Test_10k/README.md

 # test system

-This is a test system that runs for ten thousand steps
+This is a test UA system of 238119 particles that runs for ten thousand steps

 It is intended to use for submission script testing and debugging